Armen Vartany, MD, FACS: Plastic Surgery and Laser Center 116 S Buena Vista St #300

 It may seem impossible to have a flatter, toned stomach because of excess skin that remains after weight loss or pregnancy.
 Exercise and dieting don’t produce visible changes, which can be frustrating.
-That’s why many women and men choose to undergo abdominoplasty, often called a tummy tuck, performed by double board-certified plastic surgeon Dr. Armen Vartany.
-Tummy tuck patients from Glendale, Pasadena, and throughout the Los Angeles area regain their slimmer midsection—and often their confidence—after undergoing abdominoplasty with Dr. Vartany.
+That’s why many women and men choose to undergo abdominoplasty, often called a tummy tuck, performed in Burbank by double board-certified plastic surgeon Dr. Armen Vartany.
+Tummy tuck patients from Glendale, Encino, Tarzana, and throughout the Los Angeles area regain their slimmer midsection—and often their confidence—after undergoing abdominoplasty with Dr. Vartany.

 The cost of a tummy tuck at our Burbank practice varies from $6,040 to $12,407.
 Your total cost will depend on the extent of the surgery and if it’s combined with other procedures.
 The cost of a full tummy tuck, for example, will be more than a modified tummy tuck.
 Other factors that influence the cost of cosmetic surgery include the surgeon’s training and experience and the location of the practice.
 It’s important, however, not to choose a plastic surgeon based only on cost.
-To assist qualified patients, we offer financing that can help spread payments out over time.
+Our accepting forms of payment can be found on our pricing page.
+To assist qualified patients, we also offer financing that can help spread payments out over time.
 (All pricing and terms are subject to change without notice.)

 Is a Tummy Tuck Right for You?

 If you’re considering a tummy tuck, it’s important to understand the benefits and limitations of the procedure.
 Patients who are in good overall health and maintain a stable weight are excellent candidates for a tummy tuck.
 If your weight fluctuates or you still intend to lose weight, Dr. Vartany recommends postponing tummy tuck surgery until you’ve reached a stable weight.